mincrmatt12/MSign/bmap/README.md

 Small program to interact with the fonts from fnter When configuring tell it the font to use with `-DTESTFNT_FONT_FILE=/some/font/file -DTESTFNT_FONT_SIZE=12`.

+# obj2bin

+Converts `obj` and `mtl` pairs to the binary format the sign uses for its internal 3d renderer.